CissiWong/clock/README.md

 Done with the main task?
 Here's some ideas for things to continue with:

 1. Implement so that it also shows minutes.
+1. Just make one button both for start and stop and make it toggle between the states.